InterNetX/php-domainrobot-sdk/docs/guide/working_with_models.md

 );
 ```

-Specific examples for certain models can be found in the section [Supported API calls](#supported-api-calls)
+Specific examples for certain models can be found in the section **Supported API calls** which you can find in the left hand side menu.